 - Is this item still working well without faculty?

 Decluttering is an ongoing process.
 Even if you have done a complete decluttering for your house and wardrobe now, you should review your stuff from time to time.
 Minimalism doesn’t mean not buying anything, but buying things you need.

 So when things are not needed or broken and can’t be fixed, you will buy a new one, and declutter the old one.
 The reason for reviewing can also remind you that you already have more than enough things, and stop your desire to go shopping.

 It is not enough to just declutter to keep only things needed, learning to buy less is also a useful habit to live minimally.
 You have to learn to be intentional when shopping, instead of buying things just because of sudden desires.

 Every human has unlimited wants, so to practice buying less and be more mindful when shopping, here are some useful tips to help you have a minimalist lifestyle:

 (i) Unsubscribe store newsletters

-Newsletters play a role to tell you the unlimited and amazing new items they have throughout the year.
+Newsletters play a role to tell you about the unlimited and amazing new items they have throughout the year.
 Once you click on it, there is no surprise that you end up checking out with items you really don’t need.
-Unsubscribing store newsletters make you have less chance to be exposed to their “new season” or “sale” news.
+Unsubscribing to store newsletters make you less chance to be exposed to their “new season” or “sale” news.